 The whistleblower should raise the matter internally in the first instance with their line manager (or the Headteacher if the line manager is the one under suspicion).
 You may tell them in person or put the matter in writing if you prefer.
 They may be able to agree a way of resolving your concern quickly and effectively and give an explanation for the behaviour or activity.
-In some cases, they may refer the matter to the CEO, Deputy CEO, Finance Director or Director of Services.
+In some cases, they may refer the matter to the CEO, Deputy CEO or COO.